Crisleoco2004/bootstrap-conf/README.md

 # bootstrap-conf
-This is my first web page made with bootsprap :smile:.
+This is my first web page made with bootstrap :smile:.